KtwoMK/KryspinJemiolo/README.md

 </h3>

 <h2 align="center">
-IT Enthusiast 💻!
+Front End Enthusiast 💻!
 </h2>

 I am a 16 year old student from Poland, studying IT in England.
-I love working out, listening to music, reading, and researching different sectors of IT.
 </br>
 </br>
 ### 🤝 Connect with me: